greenbone/eulabeia/README.md

 The next step is to start the director (`./bin/eulabeia-director`) and sensor (`./bin/eulabeia-sensor`).

-To test if the setup is correct you can execute the example client: `./bin/example-client`.
+To validate the correctness of the setup you can execute the example client: `./bin/example-client`.

 For a more detailed explanation about the requirements please refer to [requirements.md](docs/requirements.md).